Faculty Sponsor Responsibilities

 - To provide a basis for evaluation and validation of the learning experience

 An internship learning agreement is required for all internship placements and must be signed by all parties (student, employer, faculty, internship advisor) prior to the beginning of the internship.
-Students must submit their signed Learning Agreement to their internship advisor in order to enroll in an internship course.
+Students must submit their Learning Agreement to their internship advisor through the Handshake system in order to enroll in an internship course.
 A copy of the Learning Agreement is provided to the student, employer, and faculty sponsor.
-The original is kept on file at the Experiential Learning Center
+The original is kept on file at the Experiential Learning Center.

 Learning objectives describe clearly and precisely what the student intends to accomplish during the internship.
 The learning objectives reinforce classroom learning by focusing on specific skills, information, and applications related to the student’s major and career goals.
 The faculty sponsor assists the student in developing appropriate learning objectives that serve to shape and deepen the student’s learning.
 It may also be appropriate to identify learning outcomes associated with your department’s assessment plan.